3rd December 2018

 Welcome back to Ireland’s award winning & straight-talking finance blog & podcast, where we are on a mission to share ideas and information that hopefully helps you make decisions that delivers long term results for you.
 Thanks for the lovely reaction to last weeks’ episode, I certainly enjoyed sharing the story!
 This weeks’ topic is kinda closely related to the oul’ lizard-brain and relates to entrepreneurship!

-We are not tax experts but it has been asked of us a few times recently so this week we will share a wee bit of info about how 'entrepreneurs' can stand to benefit from a pretty significant chunk of relief......of the financial sort.
+We are not tax experts but it has been asked of us a few times recently so this week we will share some info about how ‘entrepreneurs’ can stand to benefit from a pretty significant chunk of relief……of the financial sort.

 A Short Story: